JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

 ## Effect and Interactions

-The proposed functionality has some use case overlap with the current `-XLambdaCase` functionality however, it is more powerful, since it can accept multiple arguments, and is integrated with the existing `case` functionality.
+The proposed functionality has some use case overlap with the current `-XLambdaCase` functionality.
+However, it is more powerful, since it can accept multiple arguments, and is integrated with the existing `case` functionality.

 No currently allowed syntax is stolen by this extension, and the behavior of no